motorcyclejs/motorcyclejs/dom/README.md

 ## Polyfills

-Internally this driver makes direct use of ES2015 `Map` and `Array.from`, if you plan to support browser that do not natively support these features a polyfill will need to be used.
+Internally this driver makes direct use of ES2015 `Map`, if you plan to support browser that do not natively support these features a polyfill will need to be used.

 # API